Haletran/42_Hypertube/README.md

 # apply migrations
 cd backend && node ace migration:run

+#generate a new APP_KEY
+gpg --gen-random --armor 1 16

 # launch the project
 npm run dev # on both backend and frontend
 # or